Calendar icon May 17, 2023

 The average prices listed above will vary based on the PMC, properties covered, and the type of coverage and limits requested.
 Again, property managers should consider which type of coverage they need and then build those costs into their pricing structure.

-Property Manager Insurance Coverage Claims - Examples
+Examples of Property Management Insurance Coverage Claims

 Let’s look at a few examples of common property manager insurance coverage claims.
 How does insurance help when you face a crisis like damage, injury, or a lawsuit?
 Here are a few examples of common types of claims.

-Wrongful Eviction
+Wrongful eviction

 That’s one no property manager wants to see!
 But it takes just one disgruntled former resident to bring a wrongful eviction suit against a PMC – even if the claim is unreasonable.